Call Today! Free Immediate Response (818) 781-1570

 Carrying a Concealed Dirk or Dagger Laws - California Penal Codes 21310 & 16470 PC

 So, what exactly is considered a dirk or a dagger?
-In simple terms it's a knife capable of immediately being used as a stabbing weapon to cause serious injury or death.
+In simple terms, it's a knife capable of immediately being used as a stabbing weapon to cause serious injury or death.

 Typically, this means the blade is locked in the open position.
 This means that most pocket knives aren't considered a dirk or a dagger unless the blade is locked open.

-An example of when someone could be charged with carrying a concealed dirk or dagger includes a situation where they carry a knife with an open locked blade in the pocket of their jacket while walking home.
+An example of when someone could be charged with carrying a concealed dirk or dagger includes a situation where they carry a knife with an open, locked blade in the pocket of their jacket while walking home.

-Since it's concealed, locked open, and can be used immediately as a dangerous stabling weapon, they could face charges of carrying a concealed dirk or dagger in violation of California Penal Code Section 21310.
+Since it's concealed, locked open, and can be used immediately as a dangerous stabbing weapon, they could face charges of carrying a concealed dirk or dagger in violation of California Penal Code Section 21310.

 Legal Definition of Carrying a Concealed Dirk or Dagger